TeoBouvard/nephelae/README.md

 **Temporal Sensor Data**

-Choose the UAVs from which you want to display data by selecting them in the `UAVs` folder of the controller.
+* Choose the UAVs from which you want to display data by selecting them in the `UAVs` folder of the controller.
-Choose the sensor data you want to display in the `Variables` folder of the controller.
+* Choose the sensor data you want to display in the `Variables` folder of the controller.
-Choose the length of the data you want to display in `Controls`.
-Select `Streaming` if you want incoming data to be displayed automatically.
+* Choose the length of the data you want to display in `Controls`.
+* Select `Streaming` if you want incoming data to be displayed automatically.
-You can zoom on the charts by selecting a desired area.
+* You can zoom on the charts by selecting a desired area.
 Zoom back out by double-clicking on the chart.

 **Spatial Sensor Data**

-Same tool as the previous one but data is displayed as a function of space rather than time.
+Same tool as the previous one, but data is displayed as a function of space rather than time.
 Hover a line to get details.
 A colorbar is displayed if only one UAV is selected.
 This visualization does not support streaming without consequent drawbacks, so you will have to click `Update Plot` if you want to fetch the latest data.

 **Sections**